Party of crooks and thieves: Public opinion

 A Levada Center survey on July 19, 2011, revealed that 33% of Russians agree that United Russia is a "party of crooks and thieves", while 47% disagreed.
 Another survey by the same center in June 2012 showed an increase in respondents agreeing with the characterization.
 Of the total, 47% agreed and 40% disagreed.
 The latest survey was conducted in April 2013 by Levada Center.
 For the first time since 2011, it showed the majority of Russians (51%) agreeing with the phrase.
 At the same poll, 62% of Russians said United Russia members are about "maintaining and strengthening their own power."

 In February 2011, Navalny created a poll in his LiveJournal blog in which around 38,000 people participated with over 96% agreeing with the characterization of United Russia as "party of crooks and thieves".

 Reaction from United Russia

 On October 11, 2011, the Lyublinsky District Court rejected the lawsuit of United Russia member Vladimir Svirid against Navalny.

 On November 24, 2011, during a debate on Russia-1 between United Russia and the Liberal Democratic Party, State Duma Member Alexander Khinshtein (a member of United Russia) stated:

 United Russia works.
 It does everything to change the life [standards] in our country.
 They tell us about a "party of crooks and thieves."
-I will respond them.
+I will respond to them.
 It is better to be in a "party of crooks and thieves" than in a "party of murderers, rapists and robbers."